mackenziekbrooks/dci271-s25-newdarkage/docs/schedule.md

 * Last day!
 * Present unessays.
 In 5 minutes, address the following:
   * What is your metaphor + topic + format?
   * What inspired your choices?
+Why is this topic complex?
   * Why *this* format for your unessay?
   * What sources/thinkers did you lean on?
+  * How has your thinking changed on this topic?
   * If you had more time or other skills, how would your unessay look different?

 Due
 {: .label .label-red }